hun-min/simpleone/.amazonq/rules/memory-bank/product.md

 # Product Overview

 ## Purpose
 Goal Tracker is a hierarchical task management application with integrated time tracking capabilities.
-It enables users to organize tasks in nested structures while monitoring time spent on each task against defined goals.
+It enables users to organize tasks in a nested structure while monitoring time spent on each task against defined goals.

 ## Key Features